West Didsbury tram stop

 West Didsbury is a tram stop on the South Manchester Line (SML) of Greater Manchester's light-rail Metrolink system.
-It opened to passengers on 23 May 2013, in West Didsbury, South Manchester, England.
+It opened to passengers on 23 May 2013, in West Didsbury, south Manchester, England.

-The Metrolink stop sits some 300m south east of the former heavy rail station of the Midland Railway, which opened 1 January 1880 as Withington; was renamed on 1 July 1884 to Withington and Albert Park; renamed again on 1 April 1915 to Withington and West Didsbury; and closed 3 July 1961.
+The Metrolink stop is 300m south-east of the former heavy rail station of the Midland Railway, which opened 1 January 1880 as Withington; was renamed on 1 July 1884 to Withington and Albert Park; renamed again on 1 April 1915 to Withington and West Didsbury; and closed on 3 July 1961.
 The route was earmarked for redevelopment with a light rail system during the 1980s, and was confirmed and funded as part of Metrolink's Phase 3b of expansion in 2006.